cenksk/CITreeView/README.md

 import CITreeView
 ```

-2. Add CITreeViewDelegate to your view controller
+2. Add CITreeViewDelegate and CITreeViewDataSource to your view controller

 ```
-class ViewController:UIViewController,CITreeViewDelegate
+class ViewController:UIViewController,CITreeViewDelegate,CITreeViewDataSource
 ```

 3. Initialize and configure CITreeView